White-headed vulture perched on a wooden log and leaned over.

 • Introduction

-White-headed vultures get their name from the covering of white, downy feathers on their head.
-They are one of the most colourful, of the Old-World Vultures.
-Bare pink skin covers their face, cheeks, eye ring, and chin, and shades into lilac on the neck.
+They get their name from the covering of white, downy feathers on their head.
+They are one of the most colourful of the old-world vultures.
+Bare pink skin covers their face, cheeks, eye ring, chin and shades into lilac on the neck.
 Their body, tail and wing feathers are black with white feathers covering their stomach and thighs leading to pink legs.
+They have few feathers on their head and neck, allowing them to reach meat deep inside carcasses without difficulty.

 Decline in population is thought to be due to the reduction in populations of mammals and wild ungulates including the agricultural intensification converting its habitat. *